splunk/public-o11y-docs/logs/scp.rst

          :width: 100%
          :alt: This screenshot shows recommended configuration for role search time window limit and disk space limit.

-6. Next, in Splunk Cloud Platform, go to :guilabel:`Settings > Users` and create the user for the Log Observer Connect service account.
+6. Next, in Splunk Cloud Platform, go to :guilabel:`Settings` then :guilabel:` Users` and create the user for the Log Observer Connect service account.
 In the :guilabel:`Assign roles` section, assign to the user the role you created in the preceeding steps for the Log Observer Connect service account.

       .. image:: /_images/logs/CreateUser.png
          :width: 100%